TechPandaPro/slack-wordle-bot/README.md

   - `files:write`
     - Allows the bot to upload the Wordle board images to Slack.

+You will need to install the app to your workspace ("Install App") after modifying these values.

 ### Installation

 _These instructions require that you have already installed [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/package-manager)._